 The two most popular and flexible forms of business organisation are LLC and LLP.
 As these two combine the features of a general partnership and company, most of the people assume that they are one and the same thing.
-However, there exist a fine line of differences between these two business forms, which lies in their obligations, formation, legal liabilities and so on.
+In LLP the internal governance structure is regulated by the partnership agreement, but in case of LLC, the same is regulated by the respective statute.

 Further, the jurisdiction we are talking about has a great role to play in distinguishing the two entities because there are many countries where either of the two exists.
 So, here in this article, we are going to discuss the basic difference between LLC and LLP.

 |Meaning||An LLC is a business vehicle that is closely held and combines the elements of company and partnership.||An LLP is a kind of partnership, wherein the liability of partners are limited to the capital contributed by them.|